 Devon Conley, MA '09

 Devon was elected to the Mountain View Whisman School Board in November 2018.
 As a national award-winning elementary school teacher, Conley’s career in education spans the past 17 years and includes working in education policy research and teaching elementary school in San Francisco, San Jose, and Mountain View.
 Most recently, she taught science in low-income schools with the non-profit organization Science is Elementary.
 Conley earned her bachelor's degree in Architecture from Yale University, a master's degree in City Planning from the University of California, Berkeley, a master's degree in Education from Stanford University, and her teaching credential from San Francisco State University.
-Conley was previously the Vice Chair of the City of Mountain View’s Parks and Recreation Commission and she currently serves as the President of the Shoreline West Association of Neighbors.
+Conley was previously the Vice Chair of the City of Mountain View’s Parks and Recreation Commission and president of the Shoreline West Association of Neighbors.
 She is also a room parent for her son's first grade classroom.

 Jennifer DiBrienza, PhD '08